mohawker/HacktivityCon-2021-CTF/HacktivityCon-2021-CTF/PWN.md

 `vuln()` initialises two notable variables:
 - A 400 byte buffer: `local_198`
-- A long variable ('stack canary') to store the return address
+- A long variable (a mock 'stack canary') to store the return address

 The program does two notable things:
 - `gets` an input